-If cannabis is Colorado’s modern-day gold rush, then industrial hemp is its modern silver boom.
+If marijuana is Colorado’s modern-day gold rush, then industrial hemp is its modern silver boom.
 Just as gold drew the first prospectors to Colorado in 1858, Colorado’s progressive stance on cannabis captured the attention of the nation.
 However, as many Coloradans know, it wasn’t gold that made the state famous and prosperous, it was the Silver Boom.
 At The Rodman Law Group it is our belief that the cutting edge of the cannabis industry (across the country not just Colorado) is industrial hemp, and like the silver boom that followed the gold rush in Colorado, it is in industrial hemp that the largest fortunes will be made.

 What’s the Difference Between Marijuana and Hemp?